nartprodSalesforce/Demo601/README.md

 DemoLDS: Shows 4 LDS functions.
 Uses Events
 DEmoBody: referencing v.body from controller: pass values in Markup
 DemoParentChild: calling chinld controller from Parent passing a paremeter
+DemoSimpleToast: check to see if lightning so not to show tast
+ParentToastComp: lives in Lighintg app will show toast

 ## Issues